msillano/tuyaDAEMON/tuyaDAEMON/README.md

 In addition to usual configuration requirements for the `mySQL`, ´MQTT´ and your `tuya-smart-device` nodes:

-1) Since 2.2.0, all configuration data are in a ´Global MODULE config´ node, with a friendly user interface (one in every module) to make simple the configuration task.
-Only some special node-red configuration nodes requires the user direct setup: mySQL, MQTT, tuya-smart-device (new devices).
+1) Since 2.2.0, all configuration data are in a ´Global MODULE config´ node, with a friendly user interface, mandatory in any module, to make simple the configuration task.
+Refer to the node's info for up-to-date module configuration instructions.
+  - Only few node-red configuration nodes requires the user direct setup: mySQL, MQTT, tuya-smart-device (new devices).

-2)  _CORE_ includes [`global.alldevices`](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices), a big JSON structure with all required information on all devices, that control the _CORE_ behavior on a device/dps basis.
+2)  _Global CORE config_ includes [`global.alldevices`](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices), a big JSON structure with all required information on all devices, that control the _CORE_ behavior on a device/dps basis.
 Any [new device](https://github.com/msillano/tuyaDAEMON/wiki/Howto:-add-a-new-device-to-tuyaDAEMON) must be added to it.
 To update/modify/edit this structure:
-    - you can edit it directly using the 'global CORE config' node.
+    - you can edit it directly using the `global CORE config` node.
     - you can export it to the file `alldevices.json` for backup or to edit it using external editors (e.g. _Notepad++_ and _'JSON Viewer'_ plugin) and back with copy-paste.
     - The application [tuyaDAEMON.toolkit](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit) can produce an `'alldevice'` scheletron starting from a [_DB of known tuya device definitions_](https://github.com/msillano/tuyaDAEMON/tree/main/devices).

-2) To reduce the workload in the production environment:
+3) To reduce the workload in the production environment:
-      - `filters xxx` node reduce the info and the DB writing charge (you can also disable/delete the DB nodes if you don't need it).
+      - `filters xxx` node reduce the info and the DB writing charge (you can also disable the DB nodes if you don't need it).
       - sice 2.2.0: added a general _filtering_ feature, on device/dp basis, user defined in _alldevices_ (see [alldevices wiki](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices#output-control))

 4) All nodes requiring or allowing some user update are named with an asterisk (e.g. '*device selector') and in the  'node description' you can found specific instructions.